illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 -	Reduce the players health on collision with any part that is not the head
 -	Knock the player back and remove player control for a short duration after a health reducing collision

 ### **Enemy Types**

-You will create the following two types of enemies
+You will all three types of enemies

 #### **The Pursuer**
 The Pursuer should: